ppoirier-ai/smooth-treasury/docs/user_guide_directional_grid.md

 In strongly trending markets, use a wider range (2-5%) with fewer grid levels to avoid over-trading.

 ### Partial Position Strategy
 Instead of starting with 100% of capital, use 50-75% for the initial position and allow the bot to scale in with remaining capital at lower prices (for long-biased bots).

+## Size Considerations for Bybit

+When using Bybit inverse contracts like BTCUSD:
+- The order size is automatically adjusted to a reasonable contract size
+- For BTCUSD, the bot will convert your USD capital to an appropriate number of contracts
+- This adjustment helps ensure orders are within reasonable limits, especially at high BTC prices